liferay/liferay-mobile-sdk/README.md

 	}
 	```

-2. We provide all exising portal services in another package, if you want to
-have access to them, add this dependency to your project as well:
+2. We provide all existing portal services in another package.
+To access them, you must also add this dependency to your project:

 	```groovy
 	dependencies {